 Bergson before Bergsonism: Traversing “Bergson’s Failing” in Susanne K. Langer’s Philosophy of Art

-Iris van der Tuin
+• Iris van der Tuin Utrecht University, The Netherlands

 Abstract